CVE-2026-23497: CWE-79: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in frappe lms

 Technical Summary

-CVE-2026-23497 identifies a stored cross-site scripting (XSS) vulnerability in the Frappe Learning Management System (LMS), versions 2.44.0 and earlier.
-The vulnerability stems from improper neutralization of input during web page generation, classified under CWE-79.
-Specifically, an attacker can craft an image filename containing malicious JavaScript code that, when uploaded and subsequently rendered on course or jobs pages, executes within the victim’s browser context.
-This stored XSS allows persistent script injection, which can lead to session hijacking, defacement, or redirection to malicious sites.
-The vulnerability does not require authentication or privileges to exploit but does require user interaction, such as viewing the affected page.
-The CVSS 4.0 vector (AV:N/AC:L/AT:N/PR:N/UI:P/VC:N/VI:N/VA:N/SC:L/SI:L/SA:N/E:U) reflects network attack vector, low complexity, no privileges, user interaction required, and low impact on confidentiality, integrity, and availability.
-No known exploits are currently reported in the wild, and no official patches have been linked yet.
-The root cause is insufficient sanitization and encoding of user-supplied filenames before rendering in HTML, allowing script injection.
-This vulnerability highlights the need for secure input handling and output encoding in web applications, especially those handling user-generated content like LMS platforms.
+CVE-2026-23497 is a stored cross-site scripting (XSS) vulnerability classified under CWE-79 affecting Frappe LMS versions 2.44.0 and earlier.
+The vulnerability stems from improper neutralization of input during web page generation, specifically in the handling of image filenames uploaded or referenced within the LMS.
+When a specially crafted image filename containing malicious JavaScript is rendered on course or jobs pages, the script executes in the context of the victim's browser.
+This stored XSS can lead to various attacks such as session hijacking, defacement, or redirection to malicious sites.
+The vulnerability does not require any privileges or authentication to exploit but does require user interaction, such as viewing the affected page.
+The CVSS 4.0 base score is 1.3, reflecting low severity primarily due to the requirement for user interaction and limited impact on confidentiality, integrity, and availability.
+No patches or exploits are currently publicly available, but the risk remains for organizations using vulnerable versions of Frappe LMS, especially those with public-facing or multi-user environments.
+The flaw highlights the importance of proper input validation and output encoding in web applications, particularly for user-supplied content like filenames.

 Potential Impact